kksgandhi/micrologue/README.md

 Micrologue
 ==========

-Micrologue is an interactive fiction (text based adventure) engine focused on dialogues between the player and a number of NPCs (Non Player Characters).
-These dialogues are simple, a number of NPCs say their lines, then the player is given options to respond.
-After the player chooses a response, the NPCs respond and the cycle starts anew.
-This method is known as stretch-text.
+Micrologue is an interactive fiction (text based adventure) engine intended to be a (very niche) alternative to [Twine](https://twinery.org/).
+Micrologue is a "stretch text" engine: rather than going to new pages each time a link is clicked, new text is revealed at the bottom of the story with a nice typewriter like effect.

 If your game doesn't fit into this mold, I suggest looking into [Twine](https://twinery.org/).
 [Here is a megalist of Twine resources.](https://twinelab.net/twine-resources/#/) Remember, micrologue is a standalone engine, not a Twine format.
 If you are interested in a Twine format that does something similar to micrologue, I suggest checking out [trialogue](https://github.com/phivk/trialogue)

-If you don't have any coding experience, this should still be easy to use.
+ - For beginners without coding experience, this should be easy to use.
+There are a variety of advanced features, but these can be ignored in order to create a simple but beautiful games.

-If you have a lot of coding expertise, the fact that this is written in raw javascript means that it should be flexible and extensible, though depending on your need [Twine](https://twinery.org/) might still be better.
+ - For advanced users, there are a variety of "hooks", aka areas to add custom HTML and JavaScript to customize the engine.
+ - For expert users, this is open source and relatively small, the source code can be modified to support any type of game.

 Demo Game
 ---------